numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 Detailed Description
 --------------------

-NEP 41 and NEP 42 layed out the general proposed structure into DType classes (similar to the current type numbers) and dtype instances.
+NEP 41 and NEP 42 laid out the general proposed structure into DType classes (similar to the current type numbers) and dtype instances.
 Universal functions have a fairly fixed signature of multiple input arrays and certain additional features.
 But depending on the input DTypes, they